 Our extensive Physical Education and Sports programme aims to develop children’s physical literacy by developing movement, communication, and thinking skills.
 Physical Education lessons take place once a week for every class.
 In addition, the PE programme is complemented by our afternoon in-class sports programmes.

 Outdoor education features prominently in our curriculum at St Mark’s Church School.
 Education outside the classroom (EOTC) is an opportunity for children to take measured risks, develop an open-mind and push themselves to try new things while extending their physical capabilities.
-School camps take place for students in Years 4 to 7 and remains the highlight of the year for many students.
-Activities include archery, bushcraft, tramping, mountain-biking, sailing, sea-kayaking and a range of other learning opportunities designed to complement the PYP Learner profile.
+School camps take place for students in Years 4 to 7 and remain the highlight of the year for many students.
+Activities include archery, bushcraft, tramping, mountain biking, sailing, sea-kayaking and a range of other learning opportunities designed to complement the PYP Learner profile.

 Inter-House competitions take place in cross-country, athletics, and swimming during the year.
 These are always well-supported and very hotly contested.
 Every child in the school has an opportunity to represent his or her house.
 The house spirit is evident at sports events through a sea of colour and imaginative house chants to spur on the competition!

 From these annual school events, children are selected to compete in Central Zone sports, many of whom then go on to represent St Mark’s at the Interzone competitions.
 Further to this, our children are often represented at regional and national competitions.

 Year 5 to 8 children are offered a range of traditional sports in both summer and winter codes.
 In summer, this includes softball, tennis, and cricket.
 In winter, rugby, netball, hockey, and football are offered.
 St Mark’s Church School plays fixtures in these sports against other independent schools and teams.
 These fixtures take place every term, with summer codes in Terms 1 and 4, and winter codes in Terms 2 and 3.